Skip Navigation Website Accessibility

 It was a perfect fit, so after he completed his degree, he moved to Salt Lake City and enrolled.
 He was one of the few students who had the opportunity to work in the violin shop that was associated with the school, Peter Prier and Sons Violins.
 It was an excellent hands-on education that supplemented his school training.

-Upon graduating from the school in 2007, he declined to pursue job opportunities in Los Angeles, Minneapolis, and a couple of other large metropolitan areas and instead took a position as an apprentice to a master violin maker in Fayetteville, Arkansas named Terry Borman.
-Mr. Palmer preferred the woods and rivers to hectic urban life, so the college town in the Ozarks seemed like it would be a good fit.
+Upon graduating from the school in 2007, he took a position as an apprentice to a master violin maker in Fayetteville, Arkansas named Terry Borman.
+Mr. Palmer preferred the woods and rivers to hectic urban life, so t

 The apprenticeship ended, the business grew, and somewhat to his surprise, he found himself running a full-time violin shop.
 The shop has evolved from a small workshop in a house in Fayetteville to the larger, somewhat more customer-friendly location in Rogers.